 - This drug must not be given into the spine.

 - It is used to ease pain.

-- If you have ever had any of these health problems: Ulcer disease or bleeding in the stomach or bowel.
+- If your child has ever had any of these health problems: Ulcer disease or bleeding in the stomach or bowel.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.